-For both the Jobs Tax Credit and the Small Business Jobs Tax Credit, the credit is available for a fiveyear period beginning with Year 2 (Year 1 is used to establish the created job levels.)
+The Jobs Tax Credit is available for a five-year period beginning with Year 2 (Year 1 is used to establish the created job levels).
 The credit can be applied against corporate income tax or premium tax, but cannot exceed 50% of the year's tax liability.
 Unused credits may be carried forward for 15 years from the year earned.

 The following map identifies South Carolina's counties, their 2019 development designations, and the credit amount available per new job for Jobs Tax Credits.
-Counties are re-ranked every year based on unemployment rates and per capita income, and the ranking of a county may change from year to year.
+Counties are re-ranked every year based on unemployment rates and per capita income and the ranking of a county may change from year to year.